MartinN94/mvc-framework/README.md

  - Enter your credentials
  - Vendor is uploaded because composer is used only for autoloading

 ## NOTE: The app is developed in LEMP Stack enviromet with pre-configured Laravel Valet.
 I've added .htacces files for Apache, but they are not tested yet.
-In other enviroments you might have to use URLROOT form config files in hrefs and in form actions
+In other enviroments you might have to use URLROOT from config files in hrefs and in form actions

 # Challenge approach